microsoft/DeepSpeed/README.md

 <p align="center"><i><b>5x Faster Training</b></i></p>
 <p align="center"><i><b>Minimal Code Change</b></i></p>

+DeepSpeed can train DL models with over a hundred billion parameters on current generation of GPU clusters, while achieving over 5x in system performance compared to the state-of-art.
+Early adopters of DeepSpeed have already produced language model (LM) with over 17B parameters establishing new SOTA in the LM category.

 Below we provide a brief feature list, see our detailed [feature overview](#deepspeed-feature-overview) for descriptions and usage guide.